I am a pediatric behavioral sleep psychologist who specializes in childhood sleep issues.

 There are eight million preschoolers in the United States and a striking 80% of their parents report that their child’s sleep needs improvement.

 Two out of every three children ages 10 and under, according to a National Sleep Foundation (NSF) poll, have experienced some type of sleep problem.

 Once puberty arrives, teenagers often get the worst sleep of all, since a delayed release of melatonin results in drowsiness occurring much later, usually around 10-11pm.
 When this change is combined with heavy homework loads and early high school start times, teenagers can become very sleep-deprived and often struggle with significant daytime sleepiness.

 I’ve been treating childhood sleep issues for years and I hope that the tips in my blog posts help you and your loved ones sleep better.

-To reach me for more personalized advice, please use the Contact tab.
+To reach me for more personalized advice, please use the Contact and Testimonials tab.